OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **How to apply the controls?**
-1. First select the threats that apply to your case by going through the list of threats and use the *Impact* description.
+1. Threat identification: First select the threats that apply to your case by going through the list of threats and use the *Impact* description to see if it is applicable.
 For example the impact of identifying individuals in your training data may not apply to your case.
+Risk assessment is a helpful exercise to suppor this selection, and the consideration of controls and risks further on in this process.
-2. Then, for the selected threats consider the various controls listed with that threat (or the parent section of that threat) and the general controls (they always apply).
+2. Control selection: Then, for the selected threats consider the various controls listed with that threat (or the parent section of that threat) and the general controls (they always apply).
 When considering a control, look at its purpose and determine if you think it is important enough to implement it and to what extent.
 This depends on the cost of implementation compared to how the purpose mitigates the threat, and the level of risk of the threat.
-3. When implementing a control, consider the references and the links to standards.
+3. Use references: When implementing a control, consider the references and the links to standards.
 You may have implemented some of these standards, or the content of the standards may help you to implement the control.
-4. In the end you need to be able to accept the risks that remain regarding each threat, given the controls that you implemented.
+4. Risk acceptance: In the end you need to be able to accept the risks that remain regarding each threat, given the controls that you implemented.
+5. Further management of these controls (see SECPROGRAM), which includes continuous monitoring, documentation, reporting, and incident response.

 For more information on risk analysis, see the SECPROGRAM control.